top of page

 Community Tree Planting – Join us for some family-friendly fun planting native trees and shrubs on May 5 from 1-3pm at Hill Farm Park North, 130 Goodfellow Crescent, Nobleton – register here.

-Youth Week from may 1-7.
-King Township has planned a week-long of fun activities from May 1 to 7, in celebration of National Youth Week including volleyball, basketball, badminton, dancing and doing Zumba, working out in the gym or penning a (horror story) for a writing contest.
+Youth Week from May 1-7.
+King Township has planned a week-long of fun activities in celebration of National Youth Week including volleyball, basketball, badminton, dancing and doing Zumba, working out in the gym or penning a (horror story) for a writing contest.
 Click here to see the complete schedule.

 Meet the Mayor and Councillor with Ward 6 Councillor Avia Eek at the Ansnorveldt Park on May 7th from 6:30-8pm (butter tarts have been promised!)